 The current Hellblazer ongoing series John Constantine is given a very British lifestyle in an American comic.
 It is common tradition for British comics to be finite and/or allow their characters to age in "real time".
 Another example of a British comic character allowed to age in real time is Judge Dredd.
 The Hellblazer series that has been running longer then the Vertigo imprint it is printed in Vertigo has given John Constantine this rare gift that comic book characters have, which is a change to grow old naturally.
 The ongoing John Constantine has celebrated Birthdays and other life events, such as watching his niece Gemma Masters grow up to a beautiful woman.
 Even if this standard John Constantine is in his late 50s he has maintained vitality because of his occult practices.
 At average most of the series is considered canon with this current John Constantine.
 Nergal gave him the Demon Blood the first time, Chantinelle (or Ellie) would be the donor of Demon Blood later on.
 It is believed the tainted blood he possesses has great healing power, which was confirmed in Mike Carey's run.
 The main version of John Constantine would also now have a scar over his left eye and lacking a thumb to his left hand because of Peter Milligan's run.

-A major debate for this version is if John Constantine is a considered a LGBT (lesbian, gay, bisexual, trans-gender) character because of a guest writer's "throwaway comment" of John Constantine having the occasional "boyfriend" with writer Brian Azzarello later adding to this concept by having him be in a sexual relationship with another man.
+John Constantine was originally revealed to be a bisexual by a guest writer's mention of John Constantine having the occasional boyfriend with writer Brian Azzarello later adding to this concept by having him be in a sexual relationship with another man.
 Constantine has thus far never had a serious boyfriend during Hellblazer, though he has had a couple of serious girlfriends.
 John Constantine is currently married with four children from two different "women", two of these children are deceased and only his daughters (Tefe' Holland and Maria Constantine) are alive.